 There are generally 3 price ranges for stoves.
 All prices are for DEFRA approved stoves so they can burn wood in a smoke free zone and meet all current smoke emissions testing.

 £650 – £1000 – This is by far the most popular price range of stove.
-This will get you a well established British brand stove with good build quality.
+This will get you a well established British brand stove with good build quality and efficiency.
 These stoves are cut from much thicker steel, they will stand the test of time and are designed with great controllability over the fire.

 £1000 – £1500 – Stoves over £1000 tend to be British brands such as Charnwood and Clearviews top models .
 Also contemporary Scandinavian brands and free standing stoves will fall in this bracket.
-Build quality and controllability will be exceptional.
+Build quality, efficiency and controllability will be exceptional.

 5 kilowatts is the most popular size of stove on the market but why do they vary in price so much if they give out the same amount of heat?